If your cervical screening result says that further tests are needed, you will be referred to a colposcopy clinic at your nearest hospital.

-If you have a biopsy taken, you are usually advised not to have sex for a week, and to avoid using tampons, going swimming and baths.
+If you have a biopsy taken, you are usually advised not to have sex for a week, and to avoid using tampons, going swimming and having a bath.

 Sometimes, the colposcopist will offer to treat cell changes at a first visit (see treatment).
 They will explain this to you at the clinic.